microsoftgraph/dotnet-aad-query-sample/README.md

 ### Using the app

-If everything was configured correctly, you should be able to see the first login prompt.
-The auth token will be cached thanks to [MSAL token cache extension](https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet) for the subsequent runs.
+If everything was configured correctly, you should be able to see the login prompt opening in a web browser.
+The auth token will be cached in a file for the subsequent runs.
 You can query your tenant by typing the arguments of the standard OData `$select`, `$filter`, `$orderBy`, `$search` clauses in the relative text boxes.
 In the screenshot below you can see the $search operator in action:

 ![Screenshot of the App](docs/app1.png)